 Off-Campus Housing Disclaimer

-Any property or rental unit on this website does not constitute, and shall not be construed or reported as 1) an endorsement or approval by Iona College or 2) a warranty or representation by Iona College as to the equality, safety, or other features of such property and/or its owners or management agent(s).
-Iona College expressly disclaims any and all responsibility for any problems that may arise with regard to such property or rental units or with regard to disputes between landlords and tenants concerning such property or rental units.
+Any property or rental unit on this website does not constitute, and shall not be construed or reported as 1) an endorsement or approval by Iona University or 2) a warranty or representation by Iona University as to the equality, safety, or other features of such property and/or its owners or management agent(s).
+Iona University expressly disclaims any and all responsibility for any problems that may arise with regard to such property or rental units or with regard to disputes between landlords and tenants concerning such property or rental units.
 All prospective tenants are encouraged to exercise their own judgment when evaluating a prospective rental unit or landlord.
-Iona College does not own, inspect, endorse, or recommend any specific unit listed.
-Iona College cannot speak to the completeness or accuracy of the information listed.
+Iona University does not own, inspect, endorse, or recommend any specific unit listed.
+Iona University cannot speak to the completeness or accuracy of the information listed.

 Decide if you are ready to move off-campus.
 Once you decide to move off-campus, decide if you want to move off-campus alone or with friends.
 If you want to move off with friends, begin to have some serious roommate conversations so you ensure you move in with roommates you will be able to live with for the whole year.
 You will be locked into a lease.
 Decide where you want to live, what you are looking for, and how much you can afford to spend each month.